Last updated on June 2nd, 2023 at 08:05 am

-Main objective of Child Labor Prohibition Day
+The main objective of Child Labor Prohibition Day

-The main objective of Child Labor Prohibition Day is to make people under 14 years of age not to labor and to educate them.
+The main objective of Child Labor Prohibition Day is to make people under 14 years of age not labor and to educate them.

 World Child Labor Prohibition Day was started in the year 2002 by the International Labor Organization.
 It is a day that gives children from all over the world an opportunity to lead a dignified life.
-And at the same time urges the need to fight against child labor happening in the world and to create an environment that suits them.
+And at the same time urges the need to fight against child labour happening in the world and to create an environment that suits them.
 Children probably do not even know what is being done to them.
 By the time they get to know about it, their innocence is destroyed.

 World Day Against Child Labour Importance-: